elastic/kibana/x-pack/test/detection_engine_api_integration/utils/data_generator/README.md

 ### create test query rule that queries indexed documents within a test

-When documents generated and indexed, there might be a need to create a test rule that targets only this documents.
+When documents generated and indexed, there might be a need to create a test rule that targets only these documents.
 So, documents generated in the test, will be used only in context of this test.

 There are few possible ways to do this